Last Updated on November 14, 2024 by Helena Akter

 Meal prepping makes healthy eating easier when cravings strike.
 After a long day, you want instant gratification, not to cook.
 So you order takeout or grab nearby snacks.

-Prepped healthy options reduce reliance on unhealthy foods.
+Prepped healthy options reduce reliance on most unhealthy foods.
 Even simply washing and cutting produce when you get home makes you more likely to eat it.

 Having nutritious choices ready means you’ll opt for them.
 Meal prepping lowers barriers to healthy eating.